Nozbe/Michael.team/en/_posts/2009-11-19-gtd-notetaker-wallet-why-pen-and-paper-is-sti.md

 # GTD Notetaker Wallet - why pen and paper is still cool in high-tech world

-Yesterday many [Twitterers noticed my video on ProductiveShow.com about my capture tools](http://www.productiveshow.com/2009/04/capture-tools-help-get-stuff-done/) and asked about my GTD notetaker wallet designed by the GTD father, David Allen himself.
+Yesterday many [Twitterers noticed my video on Productive!
+Show about my capture tools](/capture-tools-help-get-stuff-done/) and asked about my GTD notetaker wallet designed by the GTD father, David Allen himself.
 This year in March when I was speaking at the GTDsummit in San Francisco I decided to get me one of these:

 <!--More-->